Komalharini237/Countries-in-need-of-attention/README.md

 # Countries-in-need-of-attention

-# PCA Algorithm & Clustering
+Using PCA Algorithm & Clustering

-Steps:
+## Steps:
 1. Read and understand the data
 2. Outlier Testing
 3. Visualize the correlation and Data Preparation